 During the record period, SDG&E supplied fuel for gas-fired, dispatchable resources in the portfolio.
 SDG&E performed as the pipeline-registered Fuel Manager and Fuel Supplier for most of its dispatchable resources.
-These included SDG&E-owned or -contracted resources (Miramar, Cuyamaca, Palomar, Desert Star, Orange Grove, Carlsbad, Pio Pico, Escondido Energy Center, El Cajon Energy Center and Goal Line).
-The fuel costs for these SDG&E resources are charged to SDG&E's Energy Resource Recovery Account ("ERRA") balancing account with the exception of Goal Line which is charged to SDG&E's Transition Cost Balancing Account ("TCBA").
+These included SDG&E-owned or -contracted resources (Miramar, Cuyamaca, Palomar, Desert Star, Orange Grove, Carlsbad, Pio Pico, Escondido Energy Center, El Cajon Energy Center and Goal Line.
+The fuel costs for these SDG&E resources are charged to SDG&E's Portfolio Allocation Balancing Account ("PABA") balancing account in the appropriate resource vintages, with the exception of Goal Line which is charged to SDG&E's Transition Cost Balancing Account ("TCBA").
 The fuel costs for Pio Pico Energy Center, Carlsbad Energy Center, and Escondido Energy Center are charged to the Local Generating Balancing Account ("LGBA").